SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/2021-legal-tech-small-firms-syllabus.md

 each class.

 * Attend every real-time class, all semester long, except for excused absences.
-  I will make use of a "flipped" classroom at times throughout the semester to reduce "Zoom fatigue."
-I may replace some regular meetings with one-on-one check-ins.
 * **Join with video camera on.** I encourage you to select an appropriate virtual background to protect your privacy.
 * Be an active participant in discussions.
 If your home situation makes it more